kadojs/kado/doc/guide/BuildAdminPanel.md

 }
 ```

-The above code we will create a `list()` and we are doing that because we can use
-this to store multiple pieces of information at once, such as a list of records
-in the database or a list of contents.
-On the next line we use the return async
-function to create a promise that will be resolved with the returned value.
-Then we use const db to get the database engine and `HelpModel` is used to obtain
+The above code creates a list method to show all our Help articles in a list.
-a list query from the model to pass that query to the database engine, then we
+To do so it makes a query to the database using the modules list method and our
-set the page title with `req.locals_pageTitle`, then we pass the return values
+included listRoute helper method from Route.
+Next, we set the page title and
-from the database to the template for rendering.
+finally render the page passing our database return values to the template.

 Use the following for the the next section of code: `Help.js`.